 Methuen ATV Accident Attorney

 All-terrain vehicles have been a popular form of recreation in the United States for cruising around off the beaten path and exploring scenery.
 Despite declining sales in 2021, ATVs were very popular at the height of lockdowns during the coronavirus pandemic.
-You can certainly expect to encounter them as you enjoy summer days in Massachusetts.
+You can certainly expect to encounter them as you enjoy summer days.
 Popular areas for ATV riding in the state include Beartown State Forest, Pittsfield State Forest, and Cape Cod National Seashore, among other scenic spots.

 An ATV accident that resulted from the negligence of another person can cause very serious physical injuries or death to yourself or a loved one.
 There are strict safety protocols and local laws that should be followed when driving an ATV.
 When an operator does not take into account the safety of themselves and others in their area, they may be held liable for injuries that occur as a result.